apache-superset/superset-ui/packages/superset-ui-number-format/README.md

 // prints 'my special format of 1000'
 ```

 It also define constants for common d3 formats.
-See `formats.js`.
+See the full list of formats  in [NumberFormats.js](https://github.com/apache-superset/superset-ui/blob/master/packages/superset-ui-number-format/src/NumberFormats.js).

 ```js
 import { NumberFormats } from '@superset-ui-number-format';